ousiax/Alyio.AspNetCore.ApiMessages/README.md

 ## 500 Internal Server Error

 You can throw any exception during a HTTP context at anytime and anywhere.
+The `ExceptionHandler.WriteUnhandledMessageAsync` will intercept the exception and write an a 500 Internal Server Error message.

 ```cs
     [HttpGet("oops")]